 Non-surgical management of these conditions is with prescription glasses or contact lenses.
-During the 1980s an alternative treatment method was developed using lasers.
-The two main techniques used in laser eye surgery for vision problems are photo-refractive keratectomy (PRK) and laser assisted in-situ keratomileusis (LASIK).
+During the 1980s an alternative treatment method was developed using special lasers to reshape the cornea.
+The two main techniques used in New Zealand are photo-refractive keratectomy (PRK) and laser-assisted in situ keratomileusis (LASIK).

 Laser assisted in-situ keratomileusis (LASIK)

-After LASIK surgery a transparent plastic eye shield is placed over the eye.
+After LASIK surgery, a transparent plastic eye shield is placed over the eye.
 The shield is usually removed the following day.
+Most people report only minimal discomfort following surgery.
+It is very important that patients not rub their eyes, as this can dislodge the corneal flap, potentially requiring an additional procedure to reposition it.

-Medication prescribed will include artificial tears to relieve dry-eye symptoms, which most people experience immediately after surgery, pain relief and eye drops containing a corticosteroid to reduce inflammation and an antibiotic to reduce the risk of infection.
+Medication prescribed may include pain relief and artificial tears to relieve dry-eye symptoms, which most people experience immediately after surgery.
+Eye drops containing a corticosteroid to reduce inflammation and an antibiotic to reduce the risk of infection may also be prescribed.
 For PRK, use of these drops is required for two to three months.
 For LASIK these drops are required for only one week.

 Perfect results cannot be guaranteed with either procedure.
-Short-term complications following laser eye surgery can occur in some cases but they usually resolve by themselves or respond to treatment and are not expected to have any long-term effects on vision.
+Short-term complications following laser eye surgery can occur in some cases.
+However, they usually resolve by themselves or respond to treatment and are not expected to have any long-term effects on vision.
 Short-term complications can include:

 - Photophobia (increased light sensitivity) may be experienced for one to three months following PRK and for one to two weeks following LASIK